Khachen, Nagorno-Karabakh: Economy and culture

-The population is mainly engaged in agriculture and animal husbandry.
-As of 2015, the village has a municipal building, a house of culture, a secondary school, a kindergarten and a medical centre.
+The population was mainly engaged in agriculture and animal husbandry as of 2015, when the village had a municipal building, a house of culture, a secondary school, a kindergarten and a medical centre.
 The community of Khachen includes the village of Urakhach.

 Demographics

 The village had 369 inhabitants in 2005, and 332 inhabitants in 2015.

-As of November 2025, 38 Azerbaijani families, totaling 128 individuals, have been resettled in the village by Azerbaijan.
+As of January 2026, 69 Azerbaijani families, totaling 250 individuals, have been resettled in the village by Azerbaijan.